gtk-rs/gtk4-rs/book/src/basics/linux.md

 Flatpak offers a containerized workflow.
 With it all dependencies and its versions are determined by you.
 This frees you from worrying, which dependencies might be present on your system or the system of your users.
-Many distributions already include Flatpak, you can check [here](https://flatpak.org/setup/ work) if installations steps are necessary for you.
+Many distributions already include Flatpak, you can check [here](https://flatpak.org/setup/) if installations steps are necessary for you.

 The easiest way to get started is to use [GNOME Builder](../ide/builder.html).

-If you are already used to VSCode, you might be interested in the [flatpak-vscode)(../ide/vscode.html) extension.
+If you are already used to VSCode, you might be interested in the [flatpak-vscode](../ide/vscode.html) extension.

 For other workflows, we recommend the [fenv](../build/fenv.html) CLI tool.